mythaxis/mythaxis.github.io/content/issue-24/Thy Servant Death.md

 The king rose in startled fear, turned and held his resinous torch aloft.
 He beheld the skeleton, the necromancer’s gift, firelight playing over the barrel of its ribcage and flickering in the depthless hollows of its sockets.
 The thing ambulated towards him, teeth clacking and chattering violently, long fleshless fingers outstretched.
 The king gasped and fell back before this apparition, though he did not flee, still thinking himself its master.

 The skeleton drew nearer, an inner phosphorescence now lighting its sockets.
-Ivory arms rose to its skull and, for the first time, it removed and tossed aside its its accustomed miter.
+Ivory arms rose to its skull and, for the first time, it removed and tossed aside its accustomed miter.
 Without the headdress’s gross exaggeration, the skeleton looked to be no taller than an average man—no taller, indeed, than the king’s own son had been.

 The skull turned, death’s-head grin fixed, and the king for the first time cried out in fear, collapsing amid a strew of loose bones.